riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/use-resources-in-pages.md

 * `dotvvm.fileUpload-css` - a CSS styles for the [FileUpload](/docs/controls/builtin/FileUpload/{branch}) control.

 * `knockout` - Knockout JS 3.5.0 (with a few tweaks).

-* `jquery` - jQuery 2.1.1.
-It is used only in `dotvvm.debug`, the core DotVVM doesn't depend on jQuery at all.

 * `globalize` - a modified version of the globalize.js library.